Urban flight: Forced mergers further reduce downtown power

 In some cases, notably Toronto and Montreal in the 1990s, a larger political unit will force smaller urban units to merge against the will of residents, and this further increases the hold of the outer suburban regions as they hold a majority of seats in the new aggregated city council.
 Where a strong mayor system applies, the larger number of suburban residents will likely also control that post, and the need to campaign over a larger urban area will tend to exclude grassroots candidates or anti-poverty activist candidates not funded nor supported by wealthier suburban voters or real estate developers.
 Those who speak for the city may live on its outer edges.
 Mayors may be former mayors of former suburban cities such as Mel Lastman, former mayor of North York who became Mayor of Toronto once those cities (and three others) were merged in 1998.

 The political consequences of both mergers were severe.
-In Quebec, the Parti Québécois government was defeated by Jean Charest who permitted Montreal to hold a referendum in which it was permitted to de-amalgamate politically and regain the separate pre-merger urban identities.
+In Quebec, the Parti Québécois government was defeated by Jean Charest who permitted Montreal to hold a referendum in which it was permitted to de-amalgamate politically and regain its separate pre-merger urban identities by 2006.
 In Toronto no such relief occurred but a Province of Toronto movement emerged under Jane Jacobs (who had moved to Toronto in the 1960s and again fought expressways penetrating the downtown there, notably the Spadina Expressway and Front Street Extension), 2000 Lastman opponent Tooker Gomberg and Mayor in 2003 (after Lastman) David Miller.

+A more consequential effect of the merger in Toronto involved the Ford family dynasty, whose members went from representing the independent western suburb of Etobicoke (a mainly industrial and corporate community with representation being mainly tailored to their interests over local residents), to becoming a strong part of an amalgamated Toronto, with former city councillor Rob Ford being the city's mayor from 2010 until 2014 (which ended in scandal), and Doug Ford, who also represented Etobicoke after Rob's mayorship began, being Premier of Ontario since 2018 and often governing in conflict with the city and encouraging suburban development and transportation projects over projects involving Toronto's urban core.